-An extremely popular way to populate a site these days is to allow user-generated content.
+A trendy way to populate a site these days is to allow user-generated content.
 After all, Mark Zuckerberg made billions with such content on Facebook.
-While user-generated content is a great way to populate a site, there are legal issues one must keep in mind and policy on an ongoing basis.
+While user-generated content is a great way to populate your site, one must keep in mind there are ever-evolving legal issues associated with such content.

 With a user-generated content site, you can gain 100 pages of content in a single day.
 At one time, EzineArticles.com was one of the most visited websites in the world.
-The site was essentially a directory of articles written by authors that could be republished by third-party sites.
-Ezine Articles published thousands of articles on a daily basis.
+The site was primarily a directory of articles written by authors that could be republished by third-party sites.
+Ezine Articles published thousands of items daily.
 The massive amount of content resulted in high search engine rankings to the point the website was getting more than 300,000 unique visitors a day.
 Nearly all those visitors were coming to the site because of the user-generated content.
 Of course, Google more or less crucified the site with its Penguin and Panda updates, but such is life on the ever-evolving web.

 Many online operators rush to incorporate user-generated content into their site through forums, reviews, guest posts, and other creative modules.
 There is nothing wrong with this so long as you understand there are potential downsides and burdens associated with this type of content.
 Let’s take a look at a few of them.